Knevari/advanced-lane-lines/README.md

         return caroff
 ```

+### Shortcomings
+* A better pipeline would be preferable
+* There is still a lot of performance improvements I could make
+* Lighting can still be a problem

-Obs: There is still a lot of material to add to this README, I'm gonna work on it through the next few days, Thank you very much for reading until here
+Obs: There is still a lot of material to add to this README, I'm gonna work on it through the next few days, Thank you very much for reading until here!